 Financial Support for Hosts and Fellows

-Q: What support does the Foundation provide to Hosts for the Fellow’s salary?
+Q: What support does the Foundation provide to hosts for the Fellow’s salary?

 Q: What financial support does the Foundation provide to Hosts for the Fellow’s benefits?